zuwiki/dove_py/SPECIFICATION.md

 Other methods
 -------------

   - `createTask(task)` -> Takes a hash representing a task.
 If you skipped the Data section, the only required attribute is an id, and that's created server-side, so you might just have an empty dictionary: `{}`
   - `updateTask(task)` -> Takes a hash representing a task.
 It must specify an id.
 Updates the task with any other attributes present in the hash.
+  - `deleteTask(id)` -> Takes a string UUID representing a task.
+Removes the task from the system.
+Be careful.
+If a task has been completed, you should set its `completed` field to true.

 TODO
 ====